hli1221/imagefusion_mdlatlrr/README.md

-# DDLatLRR: A novel decomposition method for infrared and visible image fusion
+# MDLatLRR: A novel decomposition method for infrared and visible image fusion

 MatLab 2016a